agdelrosario/btsvoting/README.md

 `v0.1` "2Cool4Skool"

 Website for BTS Voting Organization
-Designed and developed by Theia (taeyasshibb)
+Designed and developed by Theia (taeyadelune)